jymcheong/sftp/README.md

 # Create an additional socket for some of the sshd chrooted users.
 $AddUnixListenSocket /home/sftp.log.socket
 # Log internal-sftp in a separate file
-*.* action(type="omfwd" target="192.168.0.253" port="5514" protocol="tcp")
 ```
-The initial events are from docker syslog driver.
-On my mac, any ssh attempt to the docker sftp will cause the syslog driver to fail.
-After a while, the rsyslog forwarding takes over.

 # SFTP